GoogleCloudPlatform/community/tutorials/pubsub-spring-dedup-messages/index.md

 ![results](results.png)

-Here, "Message 2", "Message 3", and "Message 4" have the same key "456", so only the first of them "Message 2" has been allowed to pass through the entire pipeline and arrived in the Spring Cloud Stream sink.
+Here, "Message 2", "Message 3", and "Message 4" have the same key "456", so only the first of them "Message 2" has passed through the pipeline and arrived in your application.

 ## Cleanup
 1. Use `Ctrl+C` to stop the Spring Boot application and the Dataflow.
 1. In the [Cloud Console for Dataflow], select the Dataflow job and stop it.
 Cancel the pipeline instead of draining it.
 Dataflow will automatically delete the subscription to the topic `topicFromDataflow` during this process.
+Your subscription name should look similar to `topicToDataflow.subscription-8732360904945383579` with a different alphanumeric string at the end.
 1. Delete the subscription followed by the topics in the [Cloud Console for Pub/Sub] or via the command line.
 ```shell script
 gcloud pubsub subscriptions delete topicFromDataflow.subscriptionFromDataflow